cypress-io/cypress-documentation/content/guides/guides/screenshots-and-videos.md

 If your spec files have a long run duration, you might notice a time gap between a finished spec and a new spec starting during `cypress run`.
-During this time, Cypress is encoding the captured video and possibly uploading it to the Dashboard.
+During this time, Cypress is encoding the captured video and possibly uploading it to Cypress Cloud.

 If the machine is encoding the video slowly (which is often the case for virtual machines that use less CPU cores), the encoding might take a long time.
 In this